honeybadger-io/honeybadger-ruby/README.md

     Mongoid::Errors::DocumentNotFound

 To ignore errors in addition to those, specify their names in your Honeybadger configuration block.
-You may use a string, regexp, or class (which is converted to a string):
+You may use a string, regexp, or class:

     Honeybadger.configure do |config|
       config.api_key      = '1234567890abcdef'